-This Part A aims to assist you in determining whether or not you qualify for protection under this policy.
+This Part A aims to assist you in determining whether or not you qualify for protection under this Policy.

-To be protected under this policy, you must:
+To be protected under this Policy, you must:

-- A. be a person covered by this policy (see Section 2); - B. report a matter / issue covered by this policy (see Section 3); and - C. report the matter to the correct person or organisation (see Section 4).
+- a) be a person covered by this Policy (see Section 2); - b) report a matter / issue covered by this Policy (see Section 3); and - c) report the matter to the correct person or organisation (see Section 5).

-If you fail to satisfy any one of the above requirements, you will not be eligible for the protections and support offered under this policy.
+If you fail to satisfy any one of the above requirements, you will not be eligible for the protections and support offered under this Policy.

-The Corporations Regulations 2001 (Cth) (Corporations Regulations) may from time to time amend or supplement the criteria in this Part A. We will update this policy periodically to reflect such updates.
+The Corporations Regulations 2001 (Cth) (Corporations Regulations) may from time to time amend or supplement the criteria in this Part A. We will update this Policy periodically to reflect such updates.

-You should obtain independent legal advice to determine whether you fall within the whistleblower regime if you are considering making a disclosure under this policy.
-Alternatively, you can contact the Company Secretary, the Chief People Officer or Compliance Officer to obtain additional information prior to making a disclosure.
+You can obtain independent legal advice to determine whether you fall within the whistleblower regime if you are considering making a disclosure under this Policy.
+Alternatively, you can contact the Chief Governance Officer, the Chief People Officer, or Head of Compliance and Privacy Officer (Head of Compliance) to obtain additional information prior to making a disclosure.